 - Snack: HMR Vanilla Shake with 1 cup of frozen fruit

 If you were still hungry at the end of the day, the program recommended having an HMR pudding or bar to satisfy your snack craving.

-Phase two, which was supposed to last four to eight weeks, was a transition phase where you began to eat fewer HMR-specific foods and instead incorporated healthy "non-HMR low-calorie foods."
+Phase two, which was supposed to last four to eight weeks, was a transition phase where you began to eat fewer HMR-specific foods and instead incorporated nutritious "non-HMR low-calorie foods."

 On the HMR Program, especially during the first phase, you were encouraged to only eat HMR foods along with fruits and vegetables.
 The website had a database of recipes, but they all called for HMR-specific foods that you then added to.

 Pros of the HMR Program

 As with anything, HMR had positives and negatives.
 In our opinion, though, the bad outweighed the good.
 Here's our breakdown of pros and cons:

 Who doesn't love the ease of a meal-delivery program?
 No cooking required here, nor having to think about what you're going to eat.

 More specific to this diet was the abundance of fruits and vegetables promoted at each meal.
 The diet encouraged at least five servings each day, which is right in line with the dietary guidelines for Americans, per the U.S. Department of Health and Human Services.

 The diet was endorsed and used by hospitals across the country because, like almost any diet, it would help you lose weight.
 But as we know, sustainable weight loss and better overall health are more important than a quick drop on the scale — more on that below.

 The cost of the diet meant that it wasn't accessible to everyone.
 The typical cost for three weeks of shakes and food delivery was about $300, and you still needed to supplement with trips to the supermarket.

 HMR foods were sometimes high in salt.
 For instance, the previous example of the Italian Bisque Soup recipe provided over 1,800 milligrams of sodium per serving — that's about 80 percent of your total daily sodium needs in just one meal, according to the American Heart Association.